dharsni05/dharsni05/README.md

 - 👋 Hey all, This is Dharsni Rajkumar
-- 👀 I’m interested in information security AND cloud computing
+- 👀 I’m interested in Information Security AND Cloud Computing
-- JAVA , WEB DEVELOPMENT, DBMS, C++, C, PYTHON, DS, MONGODB, AWS
+- JAVA , WEB DEVELOPMENT, DBMS, C++, C, PYTHON, DS, MONGODB, AWS, CRYPTO
 -
 - 📫 u can reach me by ** dharsni05@gmail.com **